DiogoADaCruz/Blazor-HangMan/README.md

 # Blazor-HangMan

-Hangman created in Web Assembly using .NET Blazor
+Hangman created for fun in Web Assembly using .NET Blazor

+Created to test out Blazor and web assembly.
+Future updates = maybe. :/

 # How To Use
 After pulling run